KuzneY2K/fs-journal/notes/11-csharp.md

 using works like import

-using projectTesting.Models; <= thats importing every mode
+using projectTesting.Models; <= thats importing every model